opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/rds_instance_v3.md

   the default value is 5432.
 For Microsoft SQL Server, the default value is 1433.
 Changing this parameter will create a new resource.

-* `type` - (Required) Specifies the DB engine.
+* `type` - (Required, ForceNew) Specifies the DB engine.
 Value: MySQL, PostgreSQL, SQLServer.
 Changing this parameter will create a new resource.

-* `version` - (Required) Specifies the database version.
+* `version` - (Required, ForceNew) Specifies the database version.
 MySQL databases support MySQL 5.6 and above.
 PostgreSQL databases support PostgreSQL 9.5 and above.
 Microsoft SQL Server databases support 2014 SE, 2016 SE, and above.
   Changing this parameter will create a new resource.

 The `volume` block supports:

-* `disk_encryption_id` - (Optional) Specifies the key ID for disk encryption.
+* `disk_encryption_id` - (Optional, ForceNew) Specifies the key ID for disk encryption.
 Changing this parameter will create a new resource.

 * `size` - (Required) Specifies the volume size.
 Its value range is from 40 GB to 4000 GB.
 The value must be a multiple of 10.
 Changing this resize the volume.

-* `type` - (Required) Specifies the volume type.
+* `type` - (Required, ForceNew) Specifies the volume type.
 Its value can be any of the following and is case-sensitive: COMMON: indicates the SATA type.
   ULTRAHIGH: indicates the SSD type.
 Changing this parameter will create a new resource.